dalehenrich/RowanSample9/README.md

 # RowanSample9 - spec_0080
-Start with spec_0002; and write in tonel format v1.0 (keys and values are Symbols).
+Start with spec_0002; read and write in Pharo tonel format v1.0 (keys and values are Symbols).
 ```
 RwLoadSpecificationV2 {
 	#specName : 'spec_0080',